• Skip to content

 Cubbyhouses are a great way for children to enjoy imaginative play and role play.
 For example, a simple cubbyhouse can turn into all sorts of places – a shop, hospital, school, castle and much more.

-Also, making or building a simple cubbyhouse encourages children to think creatively and solve problems.
+Also, making or building a simple cubbyhouse encourages kids to think creatively and solve problems.

-And a cubbyhouse can be a safe place for children to spend quiet time alone with their thoughts.
+And a cubbyhouse can be a safe place for kids to spend quiet time alone with their thoughts.

-You can build a cubbyhouse using things around your home.
-Here are some ideas:
+You and your child can make a cubbyhouse using things from around your home.
+Here are ideas:

 • Build a tent using chairs placed back to back, 1-2 metres apart, with a sheet or blanket hung over the top.
 You can use pillows to hold the edges to the floor so the cubbyhouse doesn’t collapse.